- Download our Moving to Nigeria Guide (PDF)

 Expats looking to do business in Nigeria, and especially those who have never done business on the African continent before, will certainly have to prepare themselves for some unique challenges.

-Although great strides have been made within the corporate world in Nigeria – one of the most oil-rich countries in the world and Africa's largest economy – the country still suffers from massive corruption and a debilitating lack of infrastructure; two factors that can make doing business difficult, to say the least.
+Although great strides have been made within the corporate world in Nigeria – an oil-rich country and one of Africa’s largest economies – the country still suffers from massive corruption and a debilitating lack of infrastructure; two factors that can make doing business difficult, to say the least.

-In a country that claims many different ethnic groups and dialects, English has emerged as the de facto language of business in Nigeria
+In a country that claims many different ethnic groups and dialects, English has emerged as the primary language of business in Nigeria.

 Hours of business

 Office hours are usually 8am to 4pm or 9am to 5pm, from Monday to Friday.
 This varies slightly for banks and government offices which usually close earlier.
 Some businesses also adjust their working hours during Ramadan.

 Extended, warm handshakes that linger for a while are the traditional greeting among men.
 Since Nigeria has a large Muslim population and observant men will not shake hands with women, a safe, traditional greeting with a woman would be for a man to bow his head slightly when introduced.

 There is no standard practice for gift giving in Nigeria – although, if receiving a gift, be sure to reciprocate.
 When exchanging a gift or shaking hands, always use the right hand.

 Nigeria remains a patriarchal society, with traditional roles for men and women largely adhered to.
 Still, there are opportunities for women and, indeed, women can be found in senior positions within both the corporate and political sphere.